-With Melvin Loggies, Jasper founded Seepje six years ago, after they watched how people in Nepal were washing their clothes with the shells of the Sapindus mukorossi fruit on the television.
+Together with Melvin Loggies, Jasper founded Seepje six years ago after they saw on television how people in Nepal were washing their clothes with the shells of the Sapindus mukorossi fruit.
 This soap nut comprises saponine, a natural form of soap.
-'How is it possible that they are able to clean their clothes, that has beautiful colours, while we in the west need different chemical means fort this?'
-Jasper and Melvin asked themselves.
+'How is it possible that they are able to clean their beautifully coloured clothes with a natural product, while in the west we seem to need different chemicals to get our clothes clean?'
+Jasper and Melvin wondered.
 'And how great would it be if we started doing the same in Europe?'
-The two men used Google to search for a supplier for these shells and they found Hari.
-They did not have the money to go to Nepal, so the whole deal was closed through e-mail.
-They scraped all their money together to ship a 500kg pallet (less was not possible) to the Netherlands.
-Here, they placed their mothers to work in order to test the shells.
-At the beginning, it felt strange to wash with shells.
-But, according to the measures of the mothers, it did wash very clean.
-The 'user acceptance test' was successful.
-The first baby step to growth: share the story From his study business administration, Jasper knew very well how to write a business plan.
-One of the strategic choices was not to sell the shells through the regular channels, the supermarkets.
-On the shelves it would be much more difficult to tell Seepje's story.
-Therefore, at first, the shells were sold via gift stores and 'wereldwinkels', where sellers took the time to explain the unique qualities of the shells.
+The two men used Google to search for a supplier for these shells, and they found Hari.
+They did not have the money to go to Nepal, so the whole deal was arranged through e-mail.
+They scraped all their money together to have a 500 kg pallet (less was not possible) shipped to the Netherlands.
+Here they got their mothers to test the shells.
+At the beginning, it felt strange for them to wash with shells.
+However, the mothers came to the conclusion that the shells were very effective in getting clothes clean.
+The 'user acceptance test' proved to be successful.
+The first baby step to growth: share the story Due to his study business administration, Jasper knew very well how to write a business plan.
+One of the strategic decisions they took was to not sell the shells through the regular channels, the supermarkets.
+It would be much more difficult to tell Seepje's story from the shelves.
+Therefore, the shells were sold at first in gift stores and 'fair trade shops', where shop assistants could take the time to explain the unique qualities of the shells.
 Still, for most people, it remained strange to wash with shells.
-'We could try for ever to convince people it is very normal to wash with shells, but it seemed better to us to adjust the product to what people are used to.'
+'We could try for ever to convince people that it is very normal to wash with shells, but it seemed better to adjust the product to what people are used to.'
 So, Melvin and Jasper decided to create an extract from the shells as the basics for a liquid laundry detergent.
 Nah, that never happens...